List of Dutch submissions for the Academy Award for Best International Feature Film

 The Netherlands has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1959.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The award was created for the 1956 Academy Awards, succeeding the non-competitive Honorary Academy Awards which were presented between 1947 and 1955 to the best foreign language films released in the United States.

-As of 2025, the Netherlands has won three times, for: The Assault in 1987, Antonia's Line in 1996 and Character in 1998.
+As of 2026, the Netherlands has won three times, for: The Assault (1987), Antonia's Line (1996), and Character (1998).

 Submissions

 Fons Rademakers was the first Dutch director to win the award, for The Assault in 1987.

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.
 Before the award was created, the Board of Governors of the academy voted on a film every year that was considered the best foreign language film released in the United States, and there were no submissions.

 Two Dutch submissions were disqualified: The Vanishing in 1989 because more than half of the film was spoken in French and Bluebird in 2006 because it had aired on television.

 Fons Rademakers represented the Netherlands in the competition five times, achieving two nominations, including one win.

 Below is a list of the films that have been submitted by the Netherlands for review by the academy for the award since its first entry in 1959.